 Before Per Wickstrom was involved in drug rehabilitation programs, he had a gift in business and entrepreneurship.
 Mr. Wickstrom began his first business when he was 17-years-old and sold Mexican black velvet oil paintings around the country.
 He later created his own roofing company, called WFK Roofing, after learning and working at all functions of the roofing business.
 Throughout the years, Mr. Wickstrom struggled with addiction and attended several rehabilitation facilities.
 Per Wickstrom overcame his struggle with various drugs over a period of ten years.
 As soon as Mr. Wickstrom graduated from his rehab program, he decided he needed to help others achieve the same success.
 Before he opened a rehabilitation facility, he wanted to ensure it could provide clients a with the best programs and life skills in an upbeat and uplifting environment.
 Not too long after, he was able to open the doors to his first rehabilitation program.

-Through dedication and perseverance, Mr. Wickstrom has found success and has helped thousands of clients have a long lasting recovery with a rehabilitation program that addressed all aspects of addiction, including emotional, behavioral, spiritual and physical.
-In this way, clients can overcome physical dependence, develop strong coping techniques, discover strategies for avoiding temptation and find new ways of approaching life.
+Through dedication and perseverance, Mr. Wickstrom has found success and has helped thousands of clients have a long-lasting recovery with a rehabilitation program that addressed all aspects of addiction, including emotional, behavioral, spiritual and physical.
+In this way, clients can overcome physical dependence, develop useful coping techniques, discover strategies for avoiding temptation and find new ways of approaching life.

 Wickstrom Opens Best Drug Rehabilitation